cosmos/cosmos/GOVERNANCE_DOC.md

           else
             // sender can deposit

-            retrieve depositorsList from txDeposit.ProposalID
+            retrieve depositorsList from txGovDeposit.ProposalID
-            sender.AtomBalance -= txDeposit.Deposit
+            sender.AtomBalance -= txGovDeposit.Deposit

             if sender is in depositorsList
-              increase deposit of sender in depositorsList by txDeposit.Deposit
+              increase deposit of sender in depositorsList by txGovDeposit.Deposit

             else
-              initialise deposit of sender in depositorsList at txDeposit.Deposit
+              initialise deposit of sender in depositorsList at txGovDeposit.Deposit

-            proposal.Deposit += txDeposit.Deposit
+            proposal.Deposit += txGovDeposit.Deposit

             if (proposal.Deposit >= ActiveProcedure.MinDeposit) then
               // MinDeposit is reached, vote opens